 Riding a bike is a great alternative to public transportation or walking.
 You’ll save gas money and other car expenses if you don’t own one.
 Plus, it’s a great way to exercise while completing your errands.
 The only downside is that California drivers aren’t too fond of sharing the road with cyclists, leading to an alarming rate of accidents.
 Between 2016 and 2018, 455 cyclists died from accidents, according to California Healthline.

 Car–bike accidents can cause serious injury to the cyclist, who has less protections than a driver.
 Just like driving, there are some things you need to keep in mind when riding a bicycle, like how to keep yourself safe and what type of injury you may receive if you’re in an accident.
-A California bicycle accident lawyer can review your case and inform you of your options in pursuing financial compensation.
+A California bicycle accident lawyer from Setareh Law can review your case and inform you of your options in pursuing financial compensation.

 Common Bicycle Accident Injuries